 When MapForce Server and StyleVision Server run under FlowForce Server management, automation can be taken to the next level.
-Namely, the mappings and transformations can be deployed directly to FlowForce Server and be run as jobs (see also How It Works).
-This way, the mapping or transformation will benefit from all the advantages of a FlowForce Server job: scheduled or on demand execution, execution as a Web service, configuration by means of FlowForce expressions, error handling, conditional processing, email notifications, and so on.
-The instructions to deploy a mapping/transformation to FlowForce Server are similar in MapForce and StyleVision, and are as follows:
+Namely, you can deploy the mappings and transformations directly to FlowForce Server and run them as jobs.
+This way, the mapping or transformation will benefit from all the advantages of a FlowForce Server job: scheduled or on demand execution, execution as a Web service, AS2 integration, configuration by means of FlowForce expressions, error handling, conditional processing, email notifications, and so on.